Lost Horizon (1937 film): Plot

-On March 10, 1935, a revolutionary uprising drives terrified Westerners to the airport in Baskul, China.
+On March 10, 1935, a revolutionary uprising drives terrified Westerners to the airport in the fictional city of Baskul, in Western China.
 The evacuation is organized by writer, soldier, and diplomat Robert Conway, before he is to return to the United Kingdom and become Foreign Secretary.
 He flies out with the last four evacuees: paleontologist Alexander Lovett; notorious swindler Henry Barnard; bitter, terminally ill Gloria Stone; and Conway's younger brother George.
 However, their pilot is forcibly replaced and their aircraft hijacked.
-It eventually runs out of fuel and crashes deep in the Himalayas, killing their abductor.
+It eventually runs out of fuel and crashes deep in the Himalayas of Tibet, killing their abductor.

 The group is rescued by Chang and his men and taken to Shangri-La, an idyllic valley sheltered from the bitter cold.
 The contented inhabitants are led by the mysterious High Lama.
 Initially anxious to return to civilization, most of the newcomers grow to love Shangri-La, including Gloria, who miraculously seems to be recovering from her illness.
-Conway is particularly enchanted, especially when he meets Sondra, a teacher who has grown up in Shangri-La.
+Conway is particularly enchanted, especially when he meets Sondra, a French teacher who has grown up in Shangri-La.
 However, George and Maria, another young woman living there, are determined to leave.

 Conway eventually has an audience with the High Lama, who he learns is a European Catholic priest, Father Perrault, who arrived in the area many years before.
 The founder of Shangri-La is said to be two hundred years old, preserved, like the other residents, by the magical properties of the paradise he has created, but is finally dying and needs someone wise in the ways of the modern world to keep it safe.
 Having read Conway's writings, Sondra believed he is the one; the Lama agreed with her and arranged for Conway's abduction.
 The old man names Conway his successor and then peacefully passes away.